-Pasta e Fagioli or Pasta Fazool is a Italian comfort food staple.
+Pasta e Fagioli or Pasta Fazool is an Italian comfort food staple.
 Each family typically has their own way of making it; some make more of a soup, others more of a pasta sauce.
-Just search Pasta e Fagioli or Pasta Fazool and you’ll get a boat load of different recipes – but all in all, Pasta e Fagioli is basically any recipe that puts pasta and beans at the forefront.
+Just search Pasta e Fagioli or Pasta Fazool and you’ll get a boatload of different recipes – but all in all, Pasta e Fagioli is basically any recipe that puts pasta and beans at the forefront.

 Don’t fret though!
 You definitely don’t need to have homemade canned tomatoes to make this dish.
-I suggest San Marzano canned tomatoes due to their yummy flavour, but any will do!
-I typically can my tomatoes with with a sprig of parsley and another of basil, so feel free to season your tomatoes with some of your favourite herbs or buy the canned tomatoes packaged with Italian spices!
+I suggest San Marzano canned tomatoes due to their yummy flavor, but any will do!
+I typically can my tomatoes with a sprig of parsley and another of basil, so feel free to season your tomatoes with some of your favorite herbs or buy the canned tomatoes packaged with Italian spices!

 Anywhos!
 Personal life update: finished all my master’s classes (hopefully, pending getting my marks back) and I’m getting ready to attend two conferences this month!
 Lab life is gonna spice up a bit since I can fully focus on research – YAY!

 - 1 small onion diced

 - 1 can 28oz san marzano tomatoes, diced